 "High-stakes" condition.
-Approximately 50% of the sample in treatments 1-6 will be randomised into a "high-stakes" condition.
+For a subsample of 200 groups, approximately 50% of the sample in treatments 1-6 will be randomised into a "high-stakes" condition.
 In this condition, participants will be told that they will not only receive 1 delivery from their chosen worker, but instead will receive 3 deliveries from the same worker over the course of the following 3 months.
 This variation will be used to examine whether reducing the probability that participants engage in "cheap talk" or socially desirable behaviour affects the treatment effect size.
-For all main analyses that do not focus on this variation, the high-stakes and low-stakes conditions will be pooled.
+For all main analyses that do not focus on this variation, I will pool the high-stakes and low-stakes conditions, and the subsample that was not randomised into either condition.
 I will separately analyse heterogeneity along these lines as a supplementary analysis.